|Dates / Deadlines:|

 Some homestay families may offer to do laundry for you, but many students (both with families and at the Center) will need to do their own.
 In the absence of powered washing machines, much of the laundry in Cameroon is done by hand.
 Most, if not all, households as well as the Center have several large washing tubs and laundry soap for washing clothes by hand.
 Your Cameroonian friends and host family will show you how it’s done.
 This is an opportune time to remind all participants that durable clothes, those that you may wear out while you’re in Cameroon and won’t be bringing home with you, are best suited to this demanding environment.

 It is always a nice gesture to bring your new host family a token from your hometown or region and as an initial ‘thank you’ for having you in their home.

 The Program Director is on-site to help you with any housing concerns the need arise.
 It’s important to note that we ask all students to give their relationship with their homestay family a fair shot.
 Many of our host families have been working with Dickinson for decades.
 As a general rule, we try to resolve homestay family issues through mediation rather than re-homing a student.

 It is unlikely.
-Most students use internet cafes and the internet service at the Centre to communicate with friends and family back home.
+Most students use internet cafes and the internet service at the Center to communicate with friends and family back home.
 Cameroon is still frequently plagued by spontaneous power outages, so it’s important to save your electronic work and messages frequently.
 Please prepare yourself, as well as your family and friends, for less frequent contact and communication while you’re in Yaoundé.